“We help each of our clients restore independence,

 Since 1987, Powers & Santola, LLP., has been driven by the expectation of excellence in all that it does on behalfof its clients.
 We are always motivated by a genuine desire to make a difference in their lives, and to obtain full and fair monetary compensationfor their injuries.

 We firmly believe that it’s essential to meticulously prepare each case we handle as if it will go to trial.
 Insurance companies and our opponents know that we zealously advocate for every client we represent.

-We recognize that serious injury changes a person’s life in ways that cannot be addressed by money alone.
-We strive to help each of our clients restore independence, dignity, and meaning to their life.
+We recognize that a serious injury changes a person’s life in ways that cannot be addressed by money alone.
+We help each of our clients restore independence, dignity and meaning to their life.